apache/carbondata/docs/mv-guide.md

  **NOTE**:
-   * In case of InsertOverwrite/Update operation on fact table, all segments of materialized view will be MARKED_FOR_DELETE and reload to Index table will happen by REFRESH MATERIALIZED VIEW, in case of materialized view which refresh on manual and once the InsertOverwrite/Update operation on fact table is finished, in case of materialized view which refresh on commit.
+   * In case of InsertOverwrite/Update operation on fact table, all segments of materialized view will be MARKED_FOR_DELETE and reload to mv table will happen by REFRESH MATERIALIZED VIEW, in case of materialized view which refresh on manual and once the InsertOverwrite/Update operation on fact table is finished, in case of materialized view which refresh on commit.
    * In case of full scan query, Data Size and Index Size of fact table and materialized view